Connect with others who understand.

 Another member said, “I have been so embarrassed that I don’t take off my clothes in front of my husband.
 Eighty percent of my body is flaky and itchy.
 And now the odor from the burning of the skin.”

-What Causes Inverse Psoriasis to Smell Bad?
+What Causes Inverse Psoriasis To Smell?

 Infection